nuuuwan/lanka_data_timeseries/README.md

 * 2023-07-31 15:36:26 - ARI treatment (Pct. of children under 5 taken to a health provider) (world_bank - Annual)
 * 2023-07-31 15:36:26 - Access to clean fuels and technologies for cooking (Pct. of population) (world_bank - Annual)
 * 2023-07-31 15:36:26 - Access to clean fuels and technologies for cooking rural (Pct. of rural population) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Access to clean fuels and technologies for cooking urban (Pct. of urban population) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Access to electricity (Pct. of population) (world_bank - Annual)
-* 2023-07-31 15:36:26 - Access to electricity rural (Pct. of rural population) (world_bank - Annual)